-As a physician-health services researcher, Dr. DeVoe is an Associate Professor in the Department of Family Medicine at OHSU.
-Dr. DeVoe also serves as the Executive Director of a practice-based research network of community health centers at OCHIN.
-She is an author on more than 100 peer-reviewed publications.
+Dr. DeVoe is an author on more than 100 peer-reviewed publications.
 She sees patients at the OHSU Family Medicine at Gabriel Park clinic.
-As an associate professor with OHSU Family Medicine, she precepts medical students and residents, and mentors graduate students, fellows and junior faculty members.
-She holds joint appointments in the Department of Medical Informatics and Clinical Epidemiology at OHSU and at Kaiser Permanente Northwest Center for Health Research.
-Dr. DeVoe serves on the 7-member National Core Team for Family Medicine for America's Health Board of Directors and is vice president of the North American Primary Care Research Group (NAPCRG) Board of Directors.
-She was elected to the Institute of Medicine.
+As an associate professor with OHSU Family Medicine, she precepts medical students and residents; and mentors graduate students, fellows and junior faculty members.
+She holds joint appointments in the OHSU Department of Medical Informatics and Clinical Epidemiology and at Kaiser Permanente Northwest Center for Health Research.
+She also serves on the National Core Team for Family Medicine for America's Health Board of Directors and is vice president of the North American Primary Care Research Group (NAPCRG) Board of Directors.
+She was elected to the Institute of Medicine in 2014.

 Areas of Research Keywords

 Health Services Research, Access to Health Care Services, Children's Health Insurance, Primary Care, Preventive Health Care Services, Health Disparities, Health Literacy, Patient-Physician Communication, Comparative Health Policy

 DeVoe JE,Marino M, Gold R, Hoopes M, Cowburn S, O'Malley J, Heintzman J, Gallia C, McConnell KJ, Nelson CA, Huguet N, Bailey SR. (2015).
 Community Health Center Use After Oregon's Randomized Medicaid Experiment.
 Annals of Family Medicine.
 13(4), 312-320